getify/fasy/README.md

 }
 ```

-The equivalent of this would be much more verbose/awkward than just a simple `Promise.all(..)` "fix" as above.
-And of course, you can also use `serial.filter(..)` to process the operations serially if necessary.
+The equivalent of this would be much more verbose/awkward than just a simple `Promise.all(..)` "fix" as described earlier.
+And of course, you can also use [`serial.filter(..)`](docs/serial-API.md#serialfilter) to process the operations serially if necessary.

 ### Serial Asynchrony